celo-org/docs/docs/cel2/l2-operator-guide.md

 ### Running EigenDA Proxy

 :::info
 We have deployed a public EigenDA proxy for Alfajores at https://eigenda-proxy.alfajores.celo-testnet.org.
 This instance has caching enabled, so all Alfajores blobs will be available for download, even if they have expired from EigenDA.
-You can configure your nodes to consume from this instance, but for mainnet, you are expected to run this service yourself.
+You can configure your nodes to consume from this instance.
+Beware that for Mainnet, we are not planning to host such a proxy.
 :::

 :::info